The Regency Wardrobe collection - research & making - The chalked floor

 The Chalked Floor design for under the ball gown of The Regency Wardrobe:

 I'd already decided there would be a map of the world on the area of floor directly under the ball gown and because of the embroidery connection I'd started looking at maps made as samplers by women of the period.
-When I found this sampler in the V&A collection it became clear that my volunteers and I would now be trying to reproduce a stitched or drawn map, specifically of the hemispheres of the globe, to be lain beneath the dress:
+When I found this sampler in the V&A collection it became clear that my volunteers and I would now be trying to reproduce a stitched or drawn map, specifically of the hemispheres of the globe, to be lain directly beneath the dress.
+Laving the area around this to be chalked.
+In fact the middle parts of these hemispheres would be embroidered onto the train of the dress itself in the end.

 © Victoria and Albert museum